Tbrennan6/IcelandicNow/docs/04_basic-conversation/05_my_name_is_and_I_am_from.md

 Question 3: Hvaðan eruð þið? - (Where are y'all from?)\
 Answer 3: Við erum frá Englandi. - (We are from England.)

+## Now I Know:
+- how to tell somebody my name
+- how to tell somebody where I am from
+- how to ask somebody their name
+- how to ask somebody where they are from